fanTaux/SmartTrashBinProject/README.md

 </p>

 ## Project Domain
- <div align="justify"> This project presents an Internet of Things (IoT) solution designed for disaster mitigation, specifically focusing on a Flood Early Warning System (EWS).
-It features real-time monitoring of river water levels, rainfall intensity, and environmental conditions (temperature and humidity) to bridge the information gap between upstream conditions and downstream residential areas.
-The system integrates digital notifications via Telegram and visual data tracking through the Thinger.io cloud platform to ensure residents can evacuate timely during extreme weather or nighttime. </div>
+ <div align="justify"> This project presents a microcontroller-based solution designed for smart waste management in the Industry 5.0 era.
+It addresses the challenges of manual waste sorting, which is often time-consuming and results in low recycling rates.
+The system features an automated sorting mechanism that distinguishes metal from non-metal waste using electromagnetic induction.
+It also bridges the gap in waste monitoring by providing real-time bin capacity updates and automated notifications when the bin is full.
+By integrating sensors and actuators, this system ensures efficient waste segregation to support environmental sustainability. </div>

 ## Table Of Contents